alfredkondoro/swahili-nlu-intent-evals/data/datacard.md

 SwahiliNLU was created to:
 1. Provide a natively constructed Swahili NLU benchmark for the research community
 2. Cover mobile virtual assistant use cases relevant to East African users
-3. Introduce pragmatic tone annotation with a validated annotation scheme (κ = 0.87 across intent, slot and tone) — a dimension absent from prior Swahili and African-language intent datasets
+3. Introduce pragmatic tone annotation validated at κ = 0.87 on a 10% double-annotated subset — a dimension absent from prior Swahili and African-language intent datasets

 ### Who created the dataset?